The best virgin olive oils in the world are Andalucian, which ones should we try?

 Andalucia has certainly been a land of olive trees for thousands of years.
 The olive tree dominates the landscape of southern Spain, with more than a million and a half hectares dedicated to its growth and gastronomy, as it is the basis of the Mediterranean diet.

 Here the best extra virgin olive oils of the world are manufactured, and it is not the Andalucians who say this.
-For another year they have been in the 2021 ranking of the World’s Best Olive Oils of the International Oleic Council.
-Out of the first ten best oils in the ranking, nine are Andalucians.
+For another year they have been in the 2023/24 ranking of the World’s Best Olive Oils of the International Oleic Council.
+Out of the first ten best oils in the ranking, seven are Andalucians.
 This is because Andalucia is the largest oil producer worldwide, with more than 800 tons.

 Properties of extra virgin olive oil